Plecra/HoverPatches/README.md

 ## Licensing

-My contributions to this project are released to the public domain and licensed as Apache 2.0.
+My contributions to this project are both released to the public domain and licensed as Apache 2.0 at your option.
 However, large parts of the implementation were designed by the original mod authors and has no licensing - use it only as you see fit.